 Is it possible that your spiritual dryness is connected to an unwillingness to let God do a new thing?

-This song was written as a response to a message given last year at the New Room Conference.
+This song was written as a response to a message given several years ago at the New Room Conference.
 I am so very blessed by this song, and share it here for those who need a fresh word of encouragement.
 Even when you don’t feel it, he is here.
 You are not abandoned was written by Joel Mooneyhan.
 Find more about him here.